fderyckel/ifitwala_ed_documentation/ifitwala_ed_documentation/www/docs/user/manual/en/education-settings/04_school-calendar.md

 # School Calendar

 The school calendar details the weekend and breaks that happen during a given academic year.
 This will also compute the number of instructional days within an academic year.
-School calendar will be taken into consideration when taking attendance, or creating student leave request, or creating the courses schedule.
+School calendar will be taken into consideration when taking attendance, or creating student leave request, or creating the course schedules.

 To access the School Calendar doctype, go to: